LifeofDan-EL/100-days-of-code/log.md

 **Non-coding Activity:** Nothing much, just attended to my several other engagements, lots of stuff on my plates.
 I should stay off Whatsapp today though.

 ### Day 58 September 9, 2020

+**Today's Progress:** Looked at Immutability, got to hear of the [Ship of Theseus](https://en.wikipedia.org/wiki/Ship_of_Theseus) which I would take time to learn more about.
+Compared cases of when Mutable is needed or Immutable.

+**Thoughts:** Nothing much.

+**Non-coding Activity:** Helped my sister revamp her CV, started typing a new movie script.
+Was typing with my hands and got tired, tried using google voice typing, it works but not that accurate.

+### Day 59 September 10, 2020

 **Today's Progress:**